JimmyRSlab/Dataset-and-Benchmark-for-Ship-Detection-in-Complex-Optical-Remote-Sensing-Image/README.md

 • All images and their associated annotations in SCCOS can be used for academic purposes only, but any commercial use is prohibited.

+## Citation
-• If you need to use our dataset to make research, **please cite our essay (Dataset and Benchmark for Ship Detection in Complex Optical Remote Sensing Image) (The essay is acceped and the link is below)**.
+If you need to use our dataset to make research, **please cite our essay (Dataset and Benchmark for Ship Detection in Complex Optical Remote Sensing Image) (The essay is acceped and the link is below)**.

 ```
 @article{hu2024dataset,